 Depending on the number of cases in a particular region and whether there is an outbreak, different types of public health interventions and quarantine recommendations are appropriate.
 The risk thresholds in WeHealth can be adjusted on the fly, allowing public health authorities to customize settings for who gets alerted based on their risk level and what recommendations they receive.

-Every region has unique needs.
+Every region and community has unique needs.
 Every county in a state has different case loads, different capacities for testing, and different utilization of resources.
 Covid Watch is built from the bottom up to accommodate these often competing needs.
-Even within a single jurisdiction, the app experience, risk thresholds and messaging can be completely customized by state, county, city, university campus, etc.
+Even within a single jurisdiction, the app experience, risk thresholds and messaging can be completely customized by state, county, city, community, university campus, etc.

 As the original pioneers of the anonymous protocols that led to the development of exposure notification technology, we have a strong commitment to innovation and making this digital health tool available to those who need it most.
 We continue to invest in adjacent areas like hardware integration, privacy-preserving systems for the identification of hotspots and wearables to expand the reach of exposure notifications beyond smartphones.